open-tale/open-tale.github.io/_docs/07-combat.md

 Unless explicitly told otherwise by a skill, it's forbidden to do the same action twice in a single turn.

-¹Assisting an ally can only be accomplished by standing within 1m from the target.
+¹Assisting an ally can only be accomplished by standing within 1 du from the target.
 On the target's next roll, apply the Advantage modifier.

 ²Switching wearable gears during combat cannot be done in a single turn and